ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ## FAQ

-### How do I edit my beatmap's description with Beatmap Discussion?

-You can edit your beatmap's description on the new site by either submitting your map and editing it like in the past, or you may simply edit it at any time by clicking on the edit icon in the top right of the description field in the beatmapset's page.

 ### Will I be able to mod with the older system after Beatmap Discussion is released?

 You should mod with the system the creator has chosen.
 If they focus on Beatmap Discussion, mod with Beatmap Discussion.
 Otherwise your mods may go unnoticed.

 ### I don't like Beatmap Discussion!
-How do go back to the older system?
+How do I go back to the older system?

 Beatmap Discussion is now live.
 There is no way to return to the older system; however, pre-Beatmap Discussion beatmaps with mods may still use the previous modding system.